 Resources Unit: Functional unit within the Planning Section responsible for recording the status of resources committed to the incident.
-The Unit also evaluates resources currently committed to the incident, the impact that additional responding resources will have on the incident, and anticipated resource needs.
+The Unit also evaluates resources currently committed to the incident, the impact incident, and anticipated resource needs.

 Responsible Party (RP): The owner/operator (PMC) of the infrastructure which is the spill source.